Lasting Legacy of Walter Payton: A Look at the Influence on History

 1996: Elected to College Football Hall of Fame

-1996: Asteroid Discovered and Named in Payton's Memory
+1996: Asteroid Named in Payton's Memory Discovered

 November 1, 1999: Walter Payton's Death

 In 1999, the city of Chicago created a special city sticker that featured Walter Payton.
-Proceeds supported organ-donor programs.
+Profits from the sales supported organ-donor programs across Illinois.

-2002: Walter Payton Cancer Fund Established
+2002: Establishment of Walter Payton Cancer Fund

 In 2002, the Payton family established the Walter Payton Cancer Fund.

-2006: LaDainian Tomlinson names Payton as a mentor
+2006: LaDainian Tomlinson Mentions Payton as Mentor

-September 2007: Walter Payton Liver Center Opened
+September 2007: Walter Payton Liver Center Opens

-In September 2007, the University of Illinois at Chicago Medical Center opened the Walter Payton Liver Center.
+In September 2007, the University of Illinois at Chicago Medical Center opened the Walter Payton Liver Center, following a donation from Payton's family.

-May 20, 2008: Official Naming Citation Published for Asteroid Payton
+May 20, 2008: Official Naming Citation Published

-On May 20, 2008, the official naming citation for the asteroid 85386 Payton was published by the Minor Planet Center.
+On May 20, 2008, the official naming citation for asteroid 85386 Payton was published by the Minor Planet Center.

-November 1, 2009: Special Tribute Video Aired
+November 1, 2009: Tribute Video Aired

 2010: Named Greatest Player in NFL History